reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 It's important to do two steps.

 * Create two channels.
-One for requests and one for the response.
+One for requests and one for responses.
-* Use correlation id on both ends of the communication.
+* Use a correlation id on both ends of the communication.

 Another point we have to note is that the client has to have a state.
 The clients generate a unique correlation id, for example `my unique id`.